 Non-steroidal anti-inflammatory drugs, such as ibuprofen or naprosyn, may be used to reduce discomfort.

 Icing the neck as needed may help to reduce discomfort.

-- Keeping the muscles around your neck and shoulders strong and flexible will help you withstand the stress of a direct blow.
+- Keep the muscles around your neck and shoulders strong and flexible to help you withstand the stress of a direct blow.